cash flow

 The US Financial System – Tail Wagging Dog

-Finance and Innovation in the US is engaged in the dangerous dance of tail wagging dog.
+The financial system is not the problem.
+The Innovation System is the problem – or did you notice that we do not have an “innovation system”?
+Finance and Innovation in the US has engaged in the dangerous dance of tail wagging dog.
 Innovation is as Wall Street does; not the other way around.
 This is wrong, this is very wrong.

 The Capitalization of Knowledge – Innovation Bonds